Learnings from the Global Sustainable Tourism Summit

 Say hello in the local language

 When you travel to overseas, you learn to say hello in the local language.
 When you travel to other Countries in Australia, learn to say hello in the local language - and learn to say hello in the language local to your Country.
-(Gamba daru on Giabal Country).
+(Gamba daru on Giabal Country where Tilma is based).

 (Matt Cameron-Smith, Voyages)